bitsongofficial/go-bitsong/docs/genesis-state.md

 }
 ```

-In the ABCI `initChainer` definition of Gaia the `initFromGenesisState` is called
+In the ABCI `initChainer` definition of Go-BitSong the `initFromGenesisState` is called
 which internally calls each module's `InitGenesis` providing its own respective
 `GenesisState` as a parameter.